An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

 We investigate the nonclassical behaviors that can be generated in the broadcast networks $\BC3$ and $\BC4$ (see Fig.~\ref{fig:broadcast_network_dags}).
-The behavior sets for each resource configuration are given in Table~\ref{table:broadcast_behavior_decompositions}.
 Using variational optimization, we maximize the violation of each nonclassicality witness in Table~\ref{Table:broadcast_X_22_YY_polytope} for each quantum resource configuration shown in Fig.~\ref{fig:broadcast_network_dags}.
 We plot the max violation and noise robustness of each nonclassicality witnesses in Fig.~\ref{fig:violations_of_classicality_broadcast_networks}.

-In all cases, we find that unassisted quantum communication $\Qbb^{\BC}$ is unable to violate any of the obtained nonclassicality witness.
-This numerical finding contrasts with the multiaccess network, for which unassisted quantum communication can achieve nonclassical behaviors.
-Therefore we conjecture that $\Qbb^{\BC} = \Cbb^{\BC}$ for all broadcast networks.
-Such a result would be similar to the bound on quantum point-to-point networks derived by Frenkel and Weiner \cite{Frenkel2015_classical_information_n-level_quantum_system}.
+Our numerical results support Theorem~\ref{thm:broadcast_classicality}, which proves that unassisted quantum communication $\Qbb^{\BC}$ cannot violate any nonclassicality witness.{Therefore we conjecture that $\Qbb^{\BC} = \Cbb^{\BC}$ for all broadcast networks.
+Such a result would be similar to the bound on quantum point-to-point networks derived by Frenkel and Weiner \cite{Frenkel2015_classical_information_n-level_quantum_system}.} This limitation distinguishes broadcast networks from multiaccess networks, which can demonstrate nonclassicality using unassisted quantum communication. {}

 We find the strongest examples of nonclassicality when entanglement-assisted communication channels are used.
 We consider the basic example of a broadcast network with entanglement-assisted quantum signaling, $\Qbb^{\BC}_{\EA2}$, as shown in Fig.~\ref{fig:broadcast_network_dags}.h.
 We also consider the case where entanglement assists only one communication channel $\Qbb^{\BC}_{\EA 1}$.
 Entanglement-assisted quantum communication enables dense coding communication \cite{bennet1992_dense_coding}, allowing two bits to be communicated.
 Since we consider input and output alphabets of size no greater than four it holds that $\Qbb^{\BC4}_{\EA2} = \Pbb_{\YNet|\Xmc}$, implying that all broadcast behaviors having $|\Xmc|=|\Ymc_1|=|\Ymc_2|\leq 4$ can be simulated.
 Therefore we demonstrate our optimization framework's ability to learn dense coded communication protocols.